skrey/yellow-extensions/features/meta/README.md

 The following settings can be configured in file `system/settings/system.ini`:

-`MetaTwitterUser` = Twitter username for your website
+`MetaTwitterUser` = your Twitter username of your website

 ## Example

-Content file with meta settings:
+Content file with meta data:

     ---
     Title: Example page